Locally Stable Marriage with Strict Preferences: Introduction

 \section{Introduction}

 Matching problems form the basis for a variety of assignment and allocation tasks encountered in computer science, operations research, and economics.
 A prominent and popular approach in all these areas is \emph{stable matching}, as it captures aspects like distributed control and rationality of participants that arise in many assignment problems today.
-A variety of allocation problems in markets can be analyzed within the context of two-sided stable matching, e.g., the assignment of jobs to workers~\cite{Kelso82,Arcaute09}, organs to patients~\cite{Roth05}, or general buyers to sellers.
-In addition, stable marriage problems have been successfully used to study distributed resource allocation problems in networks~\cite{Akkaya10,Mathieu08,Goemans06}.
+A variety of allocation problems in markets can be analyzed within the context of two-sided stable matching, e.g., the assignment of jobs to workers~\cite{KelsoC82,ArcauteV09}, organs to patients~\cite{RothSU05}, or general buyers to sellers.
+In addition, stable marriage problems have been successfully used to study distributed resource allocation problems in networks~\cite{AkkayaGB10,Mathieu08,GoemansLMT06}.

-In this paper, we consider a game-theoretic model for matching with distributed control and information.
-Players are rational agents embedded in a (social) network and strive to find a partner for a joint relationship or activity, e.g., to do sports, write a research paper, exchange data etc. Such problems are of central interest in economics and sociology, and they act as fundamental coordination tasks in distributed computer networks.
-Our model extends the stable marriage problem, in which we have sets $U$ and $W$ of men and women.
+In this paper, we consider a game-theoretic model for decentralized matching with limited information.
+A set of rational agents are embedded in a (social) network and strive to find a partner for a joint relationship or activity, e.g., to do sports, write a research paper, exchange data etc. Such problems are of central interest in economics and sociology, and they act as fundamental coordination tasks in distributed computer networks.
+Our model extends the stable marriage problem, in which we have sets $A$ and $B$ of men and women.
 Each man (woman) can match to at most one woman (man) and has a complete preference list over all women (men).
-Each player would rather be matched than unmatched.
+Each agent would rather be matched than unmatched.
 Given a matching $M$, a \emph{blocking pair} is a man-woman pair such that both improve by matching to each other and leaving their current partner (if any).
 A matching without any blocking pair is a \emph{stable matching}.